hanabi/hanabi.github.io/README.md

 * Generally speaking, a weird or low-value clue can communicate an advanced strategy like a *Finesse*.
 However, when there are 8 clues in the bank, it is not possible to discard - the game forces you to play a card or make a clue.
 But, if you don't know if any of the cards in your hand are playable, you HAVE to give a clue.
 * For this reason, do NOT read too closely into any clues given during this state - it might just be a "stall" clue because the player had no other choice.
 * Explicitly, while at 8 clues, a player can do the following "bad" clues that are also allowed while in double discard situations:
-  * Tempo clues
+  1) Tempo clues
-  * Cluing off-chop 5s
+  2) Cluing off-chop 5s
-  * Saving 2s on chop that are present in another player's hand
+  3) Saving 2s on chop that are present in another player's hand
-  * Filling in extra info on ambiguously saved cards that are still not playable
+  4) Filling in extra info on ambiguously saved cards that are still not playable
+  5) Re-cluing 5's to a player (a "hard burn")
 * Beyond this, they can also give the additional bad clues that are allowed in the "fully clued hands" situation:
-  * Saving any card on chop
+  6) Saving any card on chop (referred to as a *8 Clue Save*)
 * And beyond this, they can also give additional bad clues that are not allowed in the either two situations:
-  * Saving any card on chop or off chop (referred to as a *8 Clue Save*; all clues are saves, unless it was just drawn)
+  7) Saving any card off chop, unless it was just drawn (referred to as a *8 Clue Save*)
 * Similar to being locked, players who are at 8 clues MUST follow general clue priority.
 For example, a player at 8 clues cannot save an off-chop 5 if there is a normal *Play Clue* or *Save Clue* to give.
 (If they do, it will look like a *Play Clue* on the 5.)
 And a player at 8 clues cannot perform a *8 Clue Save* if there is a *Tempo Clue* to give.
 (If they do, it will look like a *Play Clue* on the clued chop card.)
 And so forth.

 <br />